-- Meets the client's mental health needs,OR - Meets the need for treatment planning (if worked on a Client Plan, provide the Plan's start date). - May no longer "roll" Plan Development into another Mental Health Service when provided on the same day to the same client.
-Instead, write a separate Plan Development progress note for that amount of time.
-(New rule from Provider Relations due to SDII transition.)
+- Meets the client's mental health needs, OR - Meets the need for annual or 6-month treatment planning (if worked on Client Plan, provide the Plan's start date). - No longer required to "roll" Plan Development into another Mental Health Service, if provided on the same day to the same client.
+(May still do so, if desired!)